A Proposal to Provide Health Insurance to All Children and All Pregnant Women

 Showing items related by title, author, creator and subject.

 A Bill to Provide Federal Financial Assistance to States for Programs to Identify Women Who Received Diethylstilbestrol (DES) While Pregnant and the Children of Such Women, ...
 H.R.
-3188, 97th Congress, 1st Session Unknown author (United States.
+3188, 97th Congress, 1st Session Unknown creator (United States.
 Congress.
 House, 1981)

 A Bill to Amend the Public Health Service Act to Provide Assistance for Counseling Of, and Preparation and Distribution of Information for Pregnant Women.
 H.R.
-2501, 96th Congress, 1st Session Unknown author (United States.
+2501, 96th Congress, 1st Session Unknown creator (United States.
 Congress.
 House, 1979)